How To Grow Beautyberry

 Watering and Feeding

-Prune beautyberry shrubs in late winter or early spring before new growth appears.
-This helps maintain its shape and remove any dead or damaged branches.
+Prune in late winter or early spring before new growth starts.
+Focus on removing any dead or crossing branches.

 Pest and Disease Management